EncoreTechnologies/puppet-patching/REFERENCE.md

 **Supports noop?** false

+### cache_remove_linux

+Removes/clears the target's update cache.
+For RHEL/CentOS this means a `yum clean all`.
+For Debian this means a `apt update`.
+For Windows this means a Windows Update refresh.

+**Supports noop?** false

+### cache_remove_windows

+Removes/clears the target's update cache.
+For RHEL/CentOS this means a `yum clean all`.
+For Debian this means a `apt update`.
+For Windows this means a Windows Update refresh.

+**Supports noop?** false

 ### cache_update

+Updates the targets update cache.
+For RHEL/CentOS this means a `yum makecache fast`.
+For Debian this means a `apt update`.
+For Windows this means a Windows Update refresh.

+**Supports noop?** true

+### cache_update_linux

+Updates the targets update cache.
+For RHEL/CentOS this means a `yum makecache fast`.
+For Debian this means a `apt update`.
+For Windows this means a Windows Update refresh.

+**Supports noop?** true

+### cache_update_windows

 Updates the targets update cache.
 For RHEL/CentOS this means a `yum makecache fast`.
 For Debian this means a `apt update`.
 For Windows this means a Windows Update refresh.